GETAM: Gradient-weighted Element-wise Transformer Attention Map for Weakly-supervised Semantic segmentation: Approach

 \section{Approach}

 We show the overview of our framework in Fig.~\ref{fig:overview}.
-First of all, we introduce GETAM (Gradient-weighted Element-wise Transformer Attention Map), which generates better class-wise attention maps with image-level labels.
-Then, we introduce activation aware label completion, which uses saliency information to produce high-quality pseudo segmentation labels from the activation maps.
-Finally, we present double-backward propagation to implement our method into a single-stage framework.
+Firstly, we introduce GETAM (Gradient-weighted Element-wise Transformer Attention Map), which generates better class-wise attention maps with image-level labels.
+Then, we introduce activation aware-label completion, which uses saliency information to produce high-quality pseudo segmentation labels from the activation maps.
+Finally, we present our double-backward propagation approach to implement our method into a single-stage framework.